ZipCPU/sdspi/README.md

   to believe it won't close timing.
 As a result, this feature is awaiting hardware which will support testing with the data strobe.

+- **Better time modeling**: After reviewing various specifications, it is apparent the design needs better IO time modeling.
+An ideal solution would depend upon both `$hold` and `$setup` simulation timing constraints, although it is not clear to what extent such constraints would be supported by the open source tool chain(s).

 - **eMMC Boot mode**: An initial draft of the eMMC boot mode now exists.
   It hasn't yet been tested.